 MINOR TRAFFIC CITATIONS

-Let our attorneys help navigate you through the court system when you are facing a Carroll County DUI charge.
-For minor traffic citations, our attorneys can even go to court on your behalf, which saves you from taking off work to appear in court.
+Let our attorney help navigate you through the court system when you are facing a Carroll County DUI charge.
+For minor traffic citations, our attorney can even go to court on your behalf, which saves you from taking off work to appear in court.
 Contact our law firm today to discuss your specific case.